jhanley634/dojo-blackboard/talks/2025-05-16-nameservice.md

 ```

 BTW, that "alias" or "canonical name" RR, resource record,
-is essentially a symlink. \newline
+is essentially a symlink.
-It instructs the client to "begin again", resolving a new name; this one happens to be \newline
+It instructs the client to "begin again", resolving a new name; this one happens to be
 under `.net`.

 You see a pair of name resolutions there.